Teenager set free in China after Internet outcry

 “In light of Yang being a teenager, his active compliance with the investigation, his sincere regret for the crime and the circumstances of being a minor, local police withdrew the criminal case and handed down a lenient punishment,” Xinhua said.

-China’s top court and prosecutor said in early September that people would be charged with defamation if online rumors they created were visited by 5,000 Internet users or reposted more than 500 times.
+China’s top court and prosecutor said in early September that people would be charged with defamation if online rumours they created were visited by 5,000 Internet users or reposted more than 500 times.